Agricultural tractors

 No. It is the owner’s responsibility to ensure that the vehicle is roadworthy at all times.
 See HSA ‘Essential Tractor Safety Checks’ leaflet for more information.

-You will need to contact Department of Agriculture, Food and The Marine regarding information on type-approval.
+You will need to contact the National Standards Authority of Ireland (NSAI) regarding information on type-approval.

 You will need to contact Revenue to enquire what documentation they require to register an imported tractor in Ireland.